I suggest reading my Introduction to the Chakras and post about the first chakra before diving into this article!

 - feel empathy and warmth towards others.

-But if it’s not working, you probably feel like life is working against you!
+But if the second charka isn’t working, you probably feel like life is working against you!

 You may also: